shihab2555/P2P-old/README.md

 We are gonna keep the code in that directory.
 That means the code directory should be go/github.com/libp2p/go-libp2p/examples/p2p/main_old.go

-6. Add the path to environmental variable <Directory to go where library is installed>\go\bin

 Build and Run: